Savoy Place

-Savoy Place is a large red brick building on the north bank of the River Thames in London.
+Savoy Place is a large red brick building on the north bank of the River Thames in the City of Westminster.
 It is on a street called Savoy Place; Savoy Hill and Savoy Street run along the sides of the building up to the Strand.
 In front is the Victoria Embankment, part of the Thames Embankment.
 Close by are Savoy Hill House (best known for accommodating the BBC Savoy Hill recording studios), the Savoy Hotel and Waterloo Bridge.
 There are commanding views over to the South Bank and the London Eye.

 History

 The Savoy Place is located at a site originally called Savoy Manor, taking its name from Peter II, Count of Savoy.
 He was given the land by Henry III on 12 February 1246 and built a palace on the site.
 After his death in 1268, the property was left to a French hospice.
 The Savoy Palace was extended by successive Earls of Lancaster and John of Gaunt, but was burnt down during the Peasants' Revolt of 1381.
 The palace was modified to become a prison in the 15th century.

 In 1509, Henry VII left money in his will for a hospital.
 This was completed on the site in 1517 but it fell into decline and eventually became a military barracks and prison.

 Various religious institutions were based on the site, including a Jesuit school.
 The area was also a retreat for Huguenots families.
 In 1723, a German Lutheran church was built on part of the site, but demolished in 1877 for the construction of the Thames Embankment.